Grow-with-Open-Source/Notebook/_tabs/about.md

 **Welcome to Notebook**, an open-source project by [Grow-with-Open-Source](https://github.com/Grow-with-Open-Source "visit Grow-with-Open-Source"). 🚀 Notebook is your gateway to technical writing blogs and documentation from contributors worldwide. 💡

-**Notebook** is powered by the GitHub's [Jekyll](https://jekyllrb.com/ "visit offical jekyll page") theme [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy "visit chirpy theme offical repo") and hosted on GitHub Pages, providing easy access to knowledge and collaboration 🌐.
+**Notebook** is powered by GitHub's [Jekyll](https://jekyllrb.com/ "visit offical jekyll page") theme [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy "visit chirpy theme offical repo") and hosted on GitHub Pages, providing easy access to knowledge and collaboration 🌐.

 ![chirpy demo](chirpy-demo-page.png)